Gary Moeller, former Michigan and Lions coach, dies at 81

 - Bo SchembechlerAmerican college football player and coach, sports administrator (1929–2006)

-ANN ARBOR, Mich.
-(AP) Gary Moeller, who succeeded Bo Schembechler as Michigan's coach and later led the Detroit Lions as interim coach, died Monday.
+ANN ARBOR, Mich. — Gary Moeller, who succeeded Bo Schembechler as Michigan’s coach and later led the Detroit Lions as interim coach, died.
 He was 81.

 The University of Michigan announced his death, and no cause was provided.